AdobeDocs/experience-manager-screens.en/help/user-guide/extending-component-tutorial-develop.md

    Poster - Final Dialog Structure

-   At this point an instance of the `poster` component can be added to the **Idle Channel** page in the We.Retail Run project: `http://localhost:4502/editor.html/content/screens/we-retail-run/channels/idle-channel.edit.html`.
+   At this point, an instance of the `poster` component can be added to the **Idle Channel** page in the We.Retail Run project: `http://localhost:4502/editor.html/content/screens/we-retail-run/channels/idle-channel.edit.html`.

    ![Poster Dialog fields](assets/poster-dialog-full.png)